The Need for Pre-Surgical Assessments

 to determine eligibility for the procedure.
 Your surgeon is most interested in

-your level of understanding regarding the risks and complications of
+your level of understanding regarding the risks and complications of the

-surgery is right for you.
+is right for you.

 Areas Covered in Psychological Assessments for Bariatric Surgery Candidates